 Research Design: The administrative framework for the Research Engagement Academy and Up-2-NIH will be coordinated with the office of the Vice Provost for Research and the Vice Provost for Engagement.
 These programs have established administrative support provided by the institution.
 The PI Thomas and Co-Investigator Cote both participate in the REA and will coordinate efforts with that administrative staff.

-COBRE specific mentor program will be evaluated based on a set of explicit milestones established by each investigator in the context of their projects and the mentoring plan, These include: (1) Preliminary data that will significantly improve future grant proposals.
+COBRE specific mentor program will be evaluated based on a set of explicit milestones established by each investigator in the context of their projects and the mentoring plan.
+These include: (1) Preliminary data that will significantly improve future grant proposals.
 (2) Significant new skills and demonstrated abilities.
 (3) Publications (4) Participation in national and international meetings.
 (5) Grant submissions.

 vi.
 Milestones

-In addition to the primary scientific goals described above, the proposal has significant implications for the investigators professional development and preparedness for the submission of an R01.
+In addition to the primary scientific goals described above, the proposal has significant implications for the investigators’ professional development and preparedness for the submission of an R01.
 Specifically, this proposal will allow us to collect the critical data that will make for a competitive R01 application.
 Specifically, the collection of detailed physiological data combined with a deep characterization of the genomic underpinnings will set the stage for functional testing using emerging technologies like the CRISPR/CAS9 system.
 We aim to complete a substantial amount of the data collection and analysis by year 2, such that a competitive R01 will be submitted.

 Regarding skills, this proposal will provide opportunity to develop new skills mostly as a product of cross-pollination between the various GEBRI investigators.
-Specifically, interacting with PIs Thomas and Cote, expert in bioinformatics and molecular biology respectively will provide the investigator with important technical skills that will facilitate the next stages of his research program, the functional testing of specific candidate genes.
+Specifically, interacting with PIs Thomas and Cote, experts in bioinformatics and molecular biology respectively, will provide the investigator with important technical skills that will facilitate the next stages of his research program, the functional testing of specific candidate genes.
 Regarding this, collaboration with PI Plachetzki will allow us to be better prepared to implement the CRISPR/CAS9 transgenic systems in out organism.

 Dissemination of work is something about which PI MacManes cares about deeply.
 Indeed, as a scientist of Native American Descent, I recognize the links between inclusion and dissemination.
 To this end, the lab publishes exclusively in open access journals, and engage the general public prior to publication via a blog, twitter, and via the use of a preprint server.
-Using these modes of communication, several publications will result including a descriptions of the physiology, of gene expression, isoform use, and methylation in water restricted individuals.
-With regards to the data produced as a result of the proposed work, we maintain an open access policy- all data and code used in analyses are immediately released under a CC0-BY license.
+Using these modes of communication, several publications will result including descriptions of the physiology, of gene expression, isoform use, and methylation in water restricted individuals.
+With regards to the data produced as a result of the proposed work, we maintain an open access policy-- all data and code used in analyses are immediately released under a CC0-BY license.
 Lastly, in addition to written dissemination, the lab attends the international Evolution meeting yearly, and given available funds, will attend the annual Society for Molecular Biology and Evolution meeting.